 Managers must ensure staff are competent before any duties are delegated to them.

 There may be circumstances where it is necessary for staff to temporarily change their work location during the pandemic.
 This could mean for example, that a staff member is required to work from home, or at another practice/office/healthcare setting.
 Reasons might include the need to reduce risk of virus spread, or because a practice/office has temporarily closed.
-In such cases, effort will be made to provide suitable work tasks and resources in the temporary location.
-[If it is not possible to provide the staff member with these, they are still entitled to receive their usual contractual pay / OR – insert details of contractual right to temporarily lay off staff or impose short-term working].
+In such cases, effort will be made to provide suitable work tasks and resources in the temporary location

-[Staff may also be redeployed to other sites during a pandemic if this site is nearer to their home and they are encountering difficulties accessing their normal place of work.]

 In the event of a change in work location reasonable travelling costs will be reimbursed.